omnimeta/SpotifyAutoModerator/README.md

 ## Project Roadmap

 The following are the current goals of the project:
-* addition of a set of integration tests;
+* add more complex integration tests;
 * vulnerability scanning of sourced libraries/packages.